meeting-10-17-simulation-panel-0536

 Opportunity to influence the direction of research

 The CBE consortium is a rare opportunity for industry partners to help plan and guide research in directions that maximize benefits to their companies.
-By identifying needs for information that are not being addressed elsewhere, industry partners can help define CBE research projects useful to both their short-term and long-term needs, while avoiding the costly investment for in-house research infrastructure.
+By identifying information needs not being addressed elsewhere, industry partners can help define CBE research projects useful to both their short-term and long-term needs, while avoiding the costly investment for in-house research infrastructure.

 Participation in CBE membership events